rasin

 The records survived — vast, public, and scattered across institutions on three continents.
 But most of it is photographs — scanned pages, microfilm transfers, ink fading on paper that spent two centuries in tropical humidity.
 Each collection lives on its own site, in its own language, behind its own interface.
 A plantation listed in a French indemnity claim might also appear in a fugitive advertisement and a gazette decree about the same parish — but nothing ties them together.
 The documents survived.
 The structure connecting them never existed.

 Trouillot wrote that silences enter history at four moments — when sources are made, when archives are assembled, when narratives are constructed, when significance is assigned.
 The sources survived.
 The archives were assembled.
-But for two centuries, no one built the system that makes them legible, searchable, and connected.
-Rasin is that system — reading every page, unifying 110+ sources into a single index, and matching meaning across languages.
+What was missing was a layer that made them legible, searchable, and connected across institutions and languages.
+Rasin builds that layer — reading pages, unifying 104 source collections into a single index, and matching meaning across languages.

 Seven stages from scan to citation.